 Over the last few years, CBD has become the world’s trendiest health supplement.
 It is linked with improved mood, alleviation of pain, and reductions in the seizures associated with epilepsy.
 It is an exciting compound because it has an increasing body of scientific evidence to back up claims regarding its benefits.

-However, you should not assume that a few milligrams of CBD will completely eliminate pain in a matter of minutes.
-There are several factors that influence the efficacy of the non-intoxicating cannabinoid and industrial hemp compound, and we analyze them below.
+However, you should not assume that a few milligrams of CBD will eliminate pain in a matter of minutes.
+Several factors influence the efficacy of the non-intoxicating cannabinoid; we analyze them below.

 How Does CBD Work?

 CBD must be absorbed into the bloodstream before being distributed through our endocannabinoid system (ECS).
 It is here that the cannabinoid interacts with the body’s receptors.
 This interaction is the driving force behind many of CBD’s perceived benefits.